nautobot/nautobot/docs/additional-features/custom-scripts.md

 # Custom Scripts

-Custom scripting was introduced in NetBox v2.7 to provide a way for users to execute custom logic from within the NetBox UI.
+Custom scripting was introduced to provide a way for users to execute custom logic from within the NetBox UI.
 Custom scripts enable the user to directly and conveniently manipulate NetBox data in a prescribed fashion.
 They can be used to accomplish myriad tasks, such as:

 * Automatically populate new devices and cables in preparation for a new site deployment
 * Create a range of new reserved prefixes or IP addresses